 Storrs, CT — Sales of alcoholic beverages decline following the enactment of medical marijuana access laws, according to a working paper authored by a team of researchers from the University of Connecticut and Georgia State University.

-Authors evaluated the relationship between medical marijuana laws and retail alcohol sales in more than 2,000 US counties for the years 2006 to 2015.
+Authors evaluated the relationship between medical marijuana laws and retail alcohol sales in more than 2,000 US counties including the finest liquor selections san francisco ca for the years 2006 to 2015.
 Alcohol sales trends in medical cannabis states were compared to sales trends in states where cannabis remained illegal.
 Researchers determined that counties located in medical cannabis jurisdictions, on average, experienced a reduction in monthly alcohol sales of 15 percent.

 Researchers concluded: “We find that marijuana and alcohol are strong substitutes. … States legalizing medical marijuana use experience significant decreases in the aggregate sale of alcohol, beer and wine.
 Moreover, the effects are not short-lived, with significant reductions observed up to 24 months after the passage of the law.”